It’s become harder to get a payday loan as large, medium and small payday lenders have gone bust or stopped lending because of Covid-19.

 Don’t ask someone to take a loan for you.
 And NEVER ask someone to guarantee a loan for you.

-You can also ask a GP, Social Worker or a Children’s Centre for a foodbank voucher.
+You can ask your local Citizens Advice, a GP, Social Worker or a Children’s Centre for a foodbank voucher.

 Help for students